etobi/Typo3ExtensionUtils/README.md

 # TYPO3 Extension Utils

+> I'm currently not investing very much time into Typo3ExtensionUtils.
+> I really hope to merge back czenker's Version 2 (https://github.com/czenker/Typo3ExtensionUtils/tree/dev-2.0) at someday.
+> In the meanwhile I'll gladly review and accept any pull requests for Typo3ExtensionUtils.

 This is (or should get) a collection of CLI utilities for TYPO3 CMS Extension.
 Goal is to be able to do common tasks while developing extensions from the cli.
 All tools work without a fully functional TYPO3 installation.
 Actually the TYPO3 CMS core isn't needed at all for this utilities.